ICivics

-iCivics, Inc. (formerly Our Courts) is a 501(c)(3) non-profit organization in the United States that provides educational online games and lesson plans to promote civics education and encourage students to become active citizens. iCivics was founded in 2009 by retired Supreme Court of the United States Justice Sandra Day O'Connor. iCivics’s stated mission is to “ensure every student receives a high-quality civic education, and becomes engaged in – and beyond – the classroom.”
+iCivics, Inc. (formerly Our Courts) is a 501(c)(3) non-profit organization in the United States that provides educational online games and lesson plans to promote civics education and encourage students to become active citizens. iCivics was founded in 2009 by retired Supreme Court of the United States Justice Sandra Day O'Connor. iCivics's stated mission is to “ensure every student receives a high-quality civic education, and becomes engaged in – and beyond – the classroom.”

 iCivics, inc. is supported by private donations and grants and had annual expenses of $2.2 million in 2015.
 Among the top contributors were the Gates Foundation and the MacArthur Foundation.
 In the same year, iCivics served more than 85,000 educators and 3 million students, including half of all middle school social studies classrooms in America.

 History

 Justice O’Connor developed the Our Courts project in partnership with Georgetown University Law School and Arizona State University.
 In March 2009, Justice O'Connor went on The Daily Show with Jon Stewart to promote Our Courts and civics education.
 Our Courts added Supreme Decision and Do I Have A Right? to the website in August 2009.
 It was incorporated as iCivics, inc. in May 2010 as the variety of content and users began to expand more rapidly.
 A more comprehensive website was launched, supplementing the gaming modules with classroom lessons on the branches of government.

 Above The Law sponsored a Do I Have A Right? challenge in 2010.
 Justice O'Connor was the keynote speaker at Games for Change in 2010, and iCivics was featured at the Games for Change conference in New York in 2011.
 The Washington Post Editorial Board highlighted the shortcomings of traditional civics education, and the efforts of iCivics.

 In 2011 the website added seven games and 16 lesson plans, and had over 700,000 unique visitors.
 By 2013 it was the most widely adopted civics curriculum in America.

-Currently, the governing board of iCivics includes O’Connor as well as current Justice Sonia Sotomayor and the Honorable Robert Henry, president of Oklahoma City University.
-The executive director of iCivics is Louise Dubé, previously Managing Director of Digital Learning at WGBH.
+Currently, the governing board of iCivics includes U.S. Supreme Court Justice Sonia Sotomayor and Larry Kramer, president and vice-chancellor of the London School of Economics.
+The executive director of iCivics is Louise Dubé, previously managing director of Digital Learning at WGBH.